LIP-Computing/datascience2019/docs/docker_images.md

 where \<tag\> is one of the mentioned tags in above table.

-All notebooks and data sets are already available inside images in /notebooks and /notebooks/data respectively, unless gpu-py35-jnote-gwpy that is only referenced here for those who want to test with Nvidia GPUs.
-For testing with GPUs you need to mount notebooks and data directories when starting docker container.
+All notebooks and data sets are already available inside images in /notebooks and /notebooks/data respectively.

 ## References